thomasgassmann/eth-cheatsheets/large-language-models/main.typ

 3. Use PPO to fine-tune the LM (policy) using the reward model as a reward function.
 ]

-== Adverserial Attacks
+== Privacy
+Gold standard solutions to prevent server from seeing all training data: *secure multi-party computation* or *fully homomorphic encryption*.
+However, still slow and expensive.

 #colorbox(title: [Adverserial examples], color: silver)[
   Perturb example with $delta$ to force misclassification, i.e. maximize $L(f_theta (x + delta), y)$ subject to $||delta||_infinity <= epsilon$.
 This can be solved using *projected gradient descent*.

   Does not work for text as $x + delta$ is unlikely to be a valid token embedding.
 Solve $"argmax"_v (E_v - x_i)^top gradient_(x_i) L$ and replace $x_i$ with $v$.
 ]

-== Privacy

 #colorbox(title: [Federated learning], color: silver)[
   Clients send gradients to central server, but training data can be recovered from gradients.
 Weight-trap attacks are also possible if the servers sends a model s.t. $gradient_theta L(f_theta (x_i)) = x_i$.
 ]

-Gold standard solutions to prevent server from seeing all training data: *secure multi-party computation* or *fully homomorphic encryption*.
-However, still slow and expensive.

 #colorbox(title: [Differential privacy])[
   An algorithm $cal(M)$ is $epsilon$-differentially private if for any "neighboring" datasets $D_1, D_2$ differing only in a single element, and any output $S$ we have: *$PP[cal(M)(D_1) in S] <= exp(epsilon) PP[cal(M)(D_2) in S]$*.
 If $cal(M)$ is $epsilon$-DP, then $f(cal(M))$ for any function $f$ is also $epsilon$-DP.
 If $cal(M)_1$ is $epsilon_1$-DP and $cal(M)_2$ is $epsilon_2$-DP, then $f(cal(M)_1, cal(M)_2)$ is $(epsilon_1 + epsilon_2)$-DP.